Puzzl/Puzzl-iOS-Pod/README.md

     ```swift
     Puzzl.setDelegate(from: <YOUR VIEW CONTROLLER>)

-    Example:

-    Puzzl.setDelegate(from: self)
     ```

 4. Call the 'showOnboardingWith' method from Puzzl.
 Example:

     ```swift
-    Puzzl.setDelegate(from: <YOUR VIEW CONTROLLER>)
     Puzzl.showOnboardingWith(apiKey: <PUZZL LIVE KEY>,
         companyID: <PUZZL COMPANY ID>,
         employeeID: <PUZZL EMPLOYEE ID>,
         from: <YOUR VIEW CONTROLLER>)
     ```

+    Full Example:
+    ```swift
+    Puzzl.setDelegate(from: self)
+    Puzzl.showOnboardingWith(apiKey: <PUZZL LIVE KEY>,
+        companyID: <PUZZL COMPANY ID>,
+        employeeID: <PUZZL EMPLOYEE ID>,
+        from: self)
+    ```

-5. To track the status of the Puzzl onboarding process, create a new method:
+5. For the Puzzl Delegate to work and to track the status of the Puzzl onboarding process, create a new method:

     ```swift
     extension ViewController: PuzzlDelegate {